Joomla 1.5 to 4.x Step by Step Migration

 - Run a backup of your Joomla 4 site.
 (Backup Basics for a Joomla!
 Web Site or see Suggested Tools)

 - On your 1.5 site, update it to the latest version 1.5.26 after backing it up.

 - Clean up your sections, categories, articles, modules, menu items.
 Make sure they all have unique aliases.

 - Notify users that any changes on the current site from this point forward will have to be reentered on the new site.
-For very complex migrations with changing data constantly, see this magazine article and this video.
+For complex migrations with changing data, see the Complex Joomla!
+1.5 Migration With Minimal Downtime magazine article and the Complex Migrations video.

 - There are many migration tools.
 Some are free, some cost a bit of money.
 Some only migrate certain data.
 Some migrate more types of data than others.

-- Each migration tool will have their own step by step documentation on how to move data (if they don’t then don’t use it).
+- Each migration tool has its own step-by-step documentation on how to move data.
+(If they don’t don’t use it.)
 Some migration tools will require the 1.5 site and 4 site on the same server.
 If you’re switching hosts, you will want to restore a *subdomain* of your 1.5 site on your new hosting account to pull the data from.
 Then kill it when you’re done.

-- When you choose a tool, choose one that allows you to keep the ItemIDs the same in the migration process.
+- When you choose a tool, select one that allows you to preserve the ItemIDs.
 This is necessary to keep your search engine ranking intact or you may have more redirects to do.
 More information on redirects follow.

 - One of the migration tools (a free one) allows you to bring articles and only images associated with those articles over.
 This is helpful if your Media Manager is out of control.

 - Migrate all core data you want to move to Joomla 4.x.
 If your migration tool asks to move Sections and Categories, definitely do both.
 The conversion will happen to categories and nested categories automatically.